RTEMS/rtems-docs/rsb/configuration.rst

 configuration bugs.
 Here you can use any normal shell script type debug technique such as ``set +x`` to output the commands or ``echo`` statements.
-Debugging package related issues may require you start a build with teh RSB and supply ``--no-clean`` option and then locate the build directories and change directory into them and manually run commands until to figure what the package requires.
+Debugging package related issues may require you start a build with the RSB and supply ``--no-clean`` option and then locate the build directories and change directory into them and manually run commands until to figure what the package requires.